Steve Worrall

-Steven "Steve" Worrall (born 23 September 1991) is a motorcycle speedway rider from England.
+Steven Edward Worrall (born 23 September 1991) is a motorcycle speedway rider from England.

 Career

 Born in St Helens, the twin brother of Richie Worrall, Steve competed in motocross before taking up speedway in 2009 and had his first competitive season in 2010 with Scunthorpe Saints in the National League.
 In 2011 he was part of the combined Scunthorpe/Sheffield team that won the league, and the same year finished as runner up to Tai Woffinden in the British Under-21 Championship.

-In 2012 he moved up to the Premier League, riding for Newcastle Diamonds along with his brother, a season interrupted by a broken leg sustained in July.
+In 2012, he moved up to the Premier League, riding for Newcastle Diamonds along with his brother, a season interrupted by a broken leg sustained in July.

 He stayed at Newcastle in 2013 but after losing confidence dropped down to the National League, riding for King's Lynn Young Stars and then Stoke Potters.
 He returned to the Premier League later that season with Redcar Bears, replacing the injured Max Dilger.